5ide6urnslab/iRobotCreate2/README.md

 ## Description
-The iRobotCreate2 is the Arduino library for the iRobot Create 2 that runs on Arduino UNO and Arduino MEGA 2560, Arduino Nano 3.1.
+This iRobotCreate2 is the Arduino library for the iRobot Create 2 that runs on Arduino UNO and Arduino MEGA 2560, Arduino Nano 3.1.
 We are currently developing that.

 The Arduino is a physical computing platform open source toolkit.